habit

 覚え方のコツ Memory Tip

 Think of a habit as something you do so often that it starts to feel automatic.
-It is personal, while a custom belongs to a group or society.
-Remember common phrases like good habit, bad habit, break a habit, and get into the habit of.
+It is personal, unlike a custom, which belongs to a group or society.
+Remember strong phrases like good habit, bad habit, break a habit, and get into the habit of.

 例文